Mary Hardy (1733–1809), the diarist

 Mary Hardy presents us with a panorama of work in the countryside and, to a lesser extent, the market town.
 She logs the activities not just of the family circle but of the workforce.
 The toll on the men—and the horses—was immense, requiring versatility and long hours.

 Some of Mary Hardy’s wide-ranging coverage is unique.
-Through her wherry log she is our sole source in the eighteenth century on the sailings and cargoes of a local barge, the Norfolk wherry.
+Through her wherry log she is our sole source in the eighteenth century on the sailings and cargoes of a Norfolk wherry.
+She also tells us about the keels which plied the Broads and about which there is little documentary evidence.

-Only through her can we track the effect on the laity of early Church of England Evangelicals in her part of the country.
+Only through her can we track the energising effect on the laity of early Church of England Evangelicals in her rural area.

 Mary Hardy is one of few women to record the early spread of Methodism among women in cottage meeting houses.
 As a keen sermon taster she introduced others to Methodism and Church of England Evangelicalism.

-She was the first in her immediate family to embrace religious Nonconformity.
 Her lasting physical legacy, apart from the massive ledgers forming her manuscript diary, was to enthuse her children to adopt Methodism.
-Both William and Mary Ann went on to establish purpose-built chapels.
+Both William Hardy junior and Mary Ann Cozens went on to establish purpose-built chapels.